 Procedure 50.
-Updating the SMW configuration after hardware changes
+Updating the SMW configuration after hardware changes when the system is not booted

 Note: When blades are changed that have the same blade type and Processor Daughter Card (PDC) type, xtdiscover does not need to be executed.
 If these blades are changed or if cabling changes are made and xtdiscover does not have to be executed, you must still execute the xtbounce --linktune command, which forces xtbounce to do full tuning on the system.
 For more information about the xtbounce --linktune command, see the xtbounce(8) man page.